Amirgol00/matplotlib_challlenge/README.md

 Spicy.stats

 Ensure these packages are installed in your Python environment.
-Also, you can change the file paths for the csv files if needed
+Also, you can change the file paths for the csv files if needed.